d12frosted/elpa-mirror/melpa/livereload-readme.txt

-;;; Commentary:

-;; Instructs browsers with the LiveReload extension to reload their tabs ;; displaying the file which was just saved.
+Instructs browsers with the LiveReload extension to reload their tabs displaying the file which was just saved.